 Waiting in an endless bus queue and thinking of quickly running to the bathroom?
 Think again!
 You’ve got all your bags with you and no one to hold your place in line.
 Unless the guy standing behind you looks like he wouldn’t mind, you’re completely stuck.
 If you decide to go for it, then it’s wrestling all your luggage plus yourself into a tiny bathroom stall and hoping for the best.
 No one will be stealing your stuff today!

-10. Seeing something totally amazing and not having anyone to talk about it with
+10. Seeing something totally amazing and appreciating it solo

 That moment when you’re gazing at the coolest, most awe-inspiring force of nature you’ve ever seen in your life and are dying to share it with someone, but alas, you’re alone!
 This feels like one of the loneliest struggles of solo travelling, but don’t be discouraged!
 These moments are perfect for journaling and self-reflection, and will help you learn to appreciate your own company.
 Recognise that some experiences are that bit more special when you’re truly doing them just for yourself!

-From eating your third kebab of the day to avoid sitting alone at a restaurant, to navigating your way through a new city with a severe case of food poisoning, there’s no question that solo travelling comes with its own set of obstacles.
-But for all the struggles, the experience is 100% worth it.
+From eating your third kebab of the day to avoid sitting alone at a restaurant, to navigating your way through a new city with a severe case of food poisoning, there’s no question that solo travelling can be character-building!
+But, for what it’s worth, the experience is 100% worth it.
 Solo travelling teaches you how capable you are and will make you realise that if you can do this, you can do anything.
 Go find out what you’re made of.
 Get out there and solo travel!

 My name is Sophie Mendel and I’m an American wanderluster currently residing in Chicago, Illinois.
 I have travelled to over 40 countries and lived in 5, am fluent in English and Spanish (and always in the process of learning more languages) and love lugging my guitar around the world with me!
 Read more about my adventures on my blog: The Unbounded Traveler.